tmrouse/server-stats/README.md

 To use the function just call then whereever you need them, if you wanna echo the number out make sure you use ```php echo ``` before the function call.
 An example of useing one of the function and adding some text with it would be  ```php echo get_usedram(gb) . ' ' .
 'Ram Being Used'; ``` This would show '[yourram] GB Ram Being Used'

 ####get_totalram($arg)
-get_totalram($arg) can be used as follows, kb will return the value in kilobytes, mb will return the value in megabytes and gb will return the value in gigabytes.
+This function will return the tatal ammount of RAm installed on the server. get_totalram($arg) can be used as follows, kb will return the value in kilobytes, mb will return the value in megabytes and gb will return the value in gigabytes.
 ```php
 get_totalram(kb)